 Students who wish to apply should have a completed A.A.
 S. degree from an accredited college in one of these specific disciplines: cardiovascular technologist; clinical laboratory technician; dental hygienist; diagnostic medical technologist; dietetic technician; emergency medical technician; health information technician; massage therapist; medical assistant; nuclear medicine technologist; occupational therapy assistant; physician assistant; physical therapist assistant; radiographer; radiation therapy technologist; respiratory therapist; surgical technologist and veterinary technologist.

 4. Capitol Technology University

 Capitol Technology University has six online bachelor’s degree programs: Cybersecurity; Construction Safety; Counterterrorism; Business Analytics & Data Science; Cybersecurity; Management of Cyber and Information Technology.
 Developed as a flexible, connected learning platform, students enjoy a seamless user experience with faculty from some of America’s most technologically sophisticated government agencies and private sector companies.
-These majors were designed to provide real-world insight and application into career choice that affect global industry.
+These majors were designed to provide real-world insight and application into career choices that affect the global industry.
 Each program has certain requirements and credits to complete.
-All students will have mathematics, science, English and social science as core subjects to master.
-These programs are designed to assist students who are considering careers in these industries or individuals already working within the industry who wish to enhance their knowledge and skillset to advance in their career.
+All students will have mathematics, science, English, and social science as core subjects to master.
+These programs are designed to assist students who are considering careers in these industries or individuals already working within the industry who wish to enhance their knowledge and skillset to advance in their careers.